-From August 9, 1990, until she crossed the border with Jordan on August 28, 1990, the Iraqi government confined Claimant to Kuwait (and Iraq for the limited time she drove through Iraq on the way to the Jordanian border), preventing her from leaving the country by the threat of force.
-Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders.
-As the Commission has previously held, as of that date, Iraq prohibited all U.S. nationals from leaving the country, effectively detaining Claimant within the borders of Kuwait and Iraq until she escaped.
-Iraq thus detained Claimant from August 2, 1990, to August 28, 1990.
+From August 9, 1990, until she flew from Baghdad to Frankfurt on September 1, 1990, the Iraqi government confined Claimant to Iraq, preventing her from leaving the country by the threat of force.
+As the Commission has previously held, starting on August 9, 1990, the Iraqi government formally closed Iraq's borders, forcibly prohibiting U.S. nationals from leaving.
+As of that date, Iraq formally prohibited Claimant from leaving the country, effectively detaining her within the borders of Iraq.
+For Claimant, this formal policy of prohibiting U.S. nationals from leaving Iraq lasted until August 28, 1990, when the Iraqi government announced that all female and minor U.S. nationals could leave.